How to Access Journal Articles Behind Paywalls

 I received a very late diagnosis of Asperger syndrome, when I was already twenty.
 Before that, I was ashamed of my “social awkwardness”, but my passion for life sciences and research relieved me of my sorrow.
 After I learned about my condition, I was able to self-accept and be proud of myself (and continued to…

-How do you explain to your friends and family what you have you’ve been working on all this time?
+How do you explain to your friends and family what you’ve been working on all this time?
 Conveying the true wonder and intricacy of your work to the layperson can be tricky.
 They won’t be familiar with the lingo, and they might not immediately know how to interpret scientific graphs and figures.
-You…
+You might either…

 Biologists have a long tradition of drawing specimens as a form of data collection before the invention of the camera.
 The ability to present information in the form of illustrations is an important but often understated skill in a scientist’s toolkit.
 Scientific illustrations in publications run the gamut from schematics, 3D models, cartoons, and even…